 If the donor is a carrier of a genetic disease, a meeting with our genetic counselors can be indicated and a genetic analysis will be proposed (contact [email protected] for details and associated delays).

-Complete and sign the consents and return the original copies to the clinique ovo and the egg bank.
+Complete and sign the consent forms requested by clinique ovo and the egg bank.

 If the eggs are from DEBUSA, payment must be made in full to the egg bank.